101 Best Restaurants in America for 2017

 Read: 101 Best Restaurants in America for 2011

-But here's the thing: There are more than 600,000 restaurants in America, counting fast-food outlets, dinner house chains, small places where the food might be fine but the amenities are slim, and places with no particular pretensions to quality at all.
+But here's the thing: There are more than 600,000 restaurants in America, counting fast-food outlets, fast casual chains, small places where the food might be fine but the amenities are slim, and places with no particular pretensions to quality at all.
 Bracket all these out and we've still got — what? — maybe four or five thousand places that are striving to be "best restaurants" and possibly think they already are.

 We also, incidentally, plan to publish — as we have in past years — a ranking of America's 101 Best Casual Restaurants, accommodating the pizzerias and taquerías and gastropubs and such that aren't included here, but that we all love (and sometimes, frankly, prefer to the more serious places ranked here).